-SCC CalWORKs coordinates with Sacramento/Yolo County DHA and DHS to determine eligibility per county, state, and federal guidelines.
-Eligibility is always determined at the beginning of each semester via the completion of an SCC CalWORKs TANF/Verification form.
-The SCC CalWORKs TANF/Verification form must reflect that both the student and an eligible child are receiving cash aid, must be dated by county representatives in the month in which services are requested and stamped or embossed by the county.
+SCC CalWORKs coordinates with Sacramento and Yolo County DHA and DHS to determine eligibility per county, state, and federal guidelines.
+Eligibility is always determined at the beginning of each semester via county cash aid verification form which can be a CalWIN printout or a county Notice of Action.
+County cash aid verification must reflect that both the student and an eligible child are receiving cash aid, must be dated by county representatives in the month in which services are requested and stamped or embossed by the county.

 Service Eligibility Guidelines

-- No SCC CalWORKs services can be provided without a current TANF/Income Verification on file.
+- SCC CalWORKs services require a current TANF/Income Verification on file.

-- The TANF/Income Verification document must be submitted each semester, including the Summer if you will be taking Summer classes, by all SCC CalWORKs students (one verification per student).
+- The TANF/Income Verification document must be submitted each semester, including the Summer term if you will be taking Summer classes.

 CalWORKs Student Eligibility Definitions